-Based on currently available information as of January 4, 2022, we believe that our existing cash, cash equivalents, short-term investments and expected cash flows will be sufficient to fund our activities for at least the next twelve months.
+Based on currently available information as of January 4, 2023, we believe that our existing cash, cash equivalents, short-term investments and expected cash flows will be sufficient to fund our activities for at least the next twelve months.
 We have implemented a business model that conserves funds by collaborating with third parties to develop our technologies.
 However, our projections of future cash needs and cash flows may differ from actual results.
 If current cash on hand, cash equivalents, short-term investments and cash that may be generated from our business operations are insufficient to continue to operate our business, or if we elect to invest in or acquire a company or companies or new technology or technologies that are synergistic with or complementary to our technologies, we may be required to obtain more working capital.
-During fiscal year 2021, we raised approximately \$20,292,000, net of expenses, through a public offering in which we sold an aggregate of 4,285,715 shares of common stock and approximately \$10,834,000, net of expenses, through an at-the-market equity program in which we sold an aggregate of 2,806,410 shares of common stock.
-Our at-the-market equity program was terminated on June 16, 2021.
-We may seek to obtain working capital during our fiscal year 2022 or thereafter through sales of our equity securities or through bank credit facilities or public or private debt from various financial institutions where possible.
+Under our at-the-market equity program which is currently effective and may remain available for us to use in the future, as of October 31, 2022, we may sell up to \$100 million of common stock.
+We did not sell any shares under our at-the-market equity program during the year ended October 31, 2022.
+We may seek to obtain working capital during our fiscal year 2023 or thereafter through sales of our equity securities or through bank credit facilities or public or private debt from various financial institutions where possible.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.
-If we do identify sources for additional funding, the sale of additional equity securities or sustain future operations, or that other sources of funding, such as sales of equity or debt, would be available or would be approved by our security holders, if needed, on favorable terms or at all.
-If we fail to obtain additional diverse impact on our business, results of operations and financial condition.
-Furthermore, such lack of funds may inhibit our ability to respond to com
+If we do identify sources for additional funding, the sale of additional equity securities or convertible debt will result in dilution to our stockholders.
+We can give no assurance that we will generate sufficient cash flows in the future to satisfy our liquidity requirements or sustain future operations, or that other sources of funding, such as sales of equity or debt, would be available or would be approved by our security holders, if needed, on favorable terms or at all.
+If we fail to obtain additional working capital as and when needed, such failure could hav